-The General Education Requirement includes humanities, social science, history and religion, natural science, and health and physical education.
+The General Education Requirement includes 21 hours of humanities, 18 hours of social science, history and religion, 11 hours of natural science, and 4 hours of health and physical education for a total of 54 hours.
 The General Education Requirement is designed to be completed in the first two years of study.
 Students should enroll in English Composition I and English Composition II, sequentially, until they pass each course with a grade of "C" or better.
 Students who have not completed English Composition I and English Composition II before accumulating 60 degree hours must enroll in a composition class until the composition requirements are completed.